Working Dogs: Canines in the Workforce

 Those cute little balls of adorableness have been around prior to the 1300s when they kept sailors company on long voyages and were also used as currency.
 Poodles were likewise not bred just for aesthetics, but to retrieve fallen game for hunters.
 Bullmastiffs were used as guard dogs on estates, intimidating poachers and keeping them detained until law enforcement arrived.

 These days, the “classic” dog breeds don’t often serve their original purposes.
-Instead, they have modern jobs.
+Although you can still find many working in traditional roles, many working dogs have modern dog jobs.
 Here are a few examples of canines in the workforce and the various jobs working dogs may hold:

 1. Member of the Armed Forces